kornysietsma/polyglot-code-scanner/README.md

 However, for M1 macs this won't work - github actions doesn't yet support M1 macs for free, so you'll have to build binaries yourself for now.

+For Macs you also need to run `xattr -d com.apple.quarantine polyglot-code-scanner-x86_64-macos` to remove the quarantine that OSX adds to all downloaded binaries.

 ## Intro

 This application scans source code directories, identifying a range of code metrics and other data, and storing the results in a JSON file for later visualisation by the [Polyglot Code Explorer](https://polyglot.korny.info/tools/explorer/description/)